ZeroCoolHacker/easy-school/README.md

 - [x] Search the record by various fields
 - [x] Minimize the number of queries for each view
 - [x] Add Teachers Record to admin
-- [ ] Create Signup and Login view for teachers
+- [x] Add Teachers Salary Record to admin
-- [ ] Attendence Management
+- [ ] Export Data in csv format from admin
-- [ ] Result management for different Exams
+- [ ] Add graph comparing teacher salaries given vs student's fee collected

 ## Licensing
 This Project is Licensed under [GLWTPL](LICENSE)